wangzhe3224/shooting/method.md

 # Problems
 - What is the function of *fcnn*? (in line 404), 4 equations...
+  * here is the residual equation of shooting method used for Newton method.
-- What is the function of *f*? (in line 238) Which is the ODE systems?
+- What is the function of *f*? (in line 238) Which is the ODE system?
 4 equations.
 - What is the function of *fcn*? (in line 132), No equations..
 -